 San Diegans Debbie and Tom Tucker combined their visit to Borgo Santo Pietro with another – their third, I think – stay at Il Campo Cucina, a unique cooking school in Radicondoli where Tuscan mammas teach in their homes and on their farms.

 My sincere thanks to the Tuckers for previously introducing me to Il Campo and now for the intro to the best romantic hotel in Tuscany.

 FYI.
 Borgo closes during the winter, so plan on a warm weather stay.
-In 2014, the property will close at the end of October and reopen on April 1, 2015.
+Typically, the property closes at the end of October and reopens in early April.